To make an appointment, call 314-286-2700.

 Many seniors and family members think that the reason the seniors are not feeling well or having troubles remembering things or people is because they are getting older.
 But this is not always the case.
 Seeing a geriatric physician can help diagnose the cause and appropriate treatments for seniors.
+Patients are seen on the medical campus in the Central West End and in West County at Covenant Place (campus map).
 Our geriatric doctors treat patients with:

 - Memory loss and confusion

 - Depression and anxiety

 - Poor appetite or weight loss

 - Concerns about current living situation